Application Instructions for the 2024 Field School

 Tuition payment deadline: May 15, 2024

 The Santa Susana Archaeological Project is seeking qualified applicants for its third season of survey and excavation.
 This site, never systematically excavated, holds a villa complex important to our understanding of the processes of colonization and settlement in this part of the Roman Empire.
 Preliminary work at the site suggests a rich artifact assemblage dating from the 1st cent.
 C.E. through the 5th cent.
 C.E.
 In our third season, an intensive intrasite survey and several test pits will provide targets for open area excavation in the pars urbana and aid in understanding the extent and nature of occupation at the site.

 Field school students will receive instruction in excavation and surveying techniques, the handling and processing of artifacts, and the drawing of exposed areas and features.

 Participants may attend for 2, 3, or 5 week sessions.

 Tuition is $1200 for 2 weeks, $1800 for 3 weeks, or $2800 for 5 weeks and includes room, board (on weekdays), and the cost of transportation within Portugal.
 Participants are responsible for their own medical insurance, travel insurance, and plane tickets to and from Lisbon.
 More information about the field school program and life on the project can be found on our Field School page.

-To apply, use this form or contact Emma Ljung at eljung at princeton.edu or Joey Williams at jwilliams172 at uco.edu with the following:
+To apply, contact Emma Ljung at eljung at princeton.edu or Joey Williams at jwilliams172 at uco.edu with the following:

 - Your name, email address, nationality, and birth date (minimum age is 18)

 - A copy of your CV or resume (please attach as a DOC or PDF file)